rly/data-reuse-stories/README.md

 Reused "a freely available dataset describing single-neuron activity in frontal eye fields (FEF) while macaques performed an equivalent context-dependent decision task on stimuli with varying color and motion coherence (Mante et al., 2013; Aoi et al., 2019)"
 With a follow-up note from both these data reuse authors and the original data authors: https://arxiv.org/abs/2306.16733 Data is available at https://www.ini.uzh.ch/en/research/groups/mante/data.html

+## Miscellaneous

+Replications of experimental research can be published in [Rescience X](http://rescience.org/x).
+Replications of computational research can be published in [Rescience C](https://rescience.github.io/).